ayazmirza54/text-code-util.aiprod/README.md

 ## Deployment

 Once I finished developing the application, I needed to deploy it.
-I decided to use Vercel and Railway for deployment, as they offer easy and secure hosting.
-Using Vercel and Railway, I was able to quickly deploy the application and make it available to the public.
+I decided to use Vercel and Render for deployment, as they offer easy and secure hosting.
+Using Vercel and Render, I was able to quickly deploy the application and make it available to the public.

 Github Link : [Github Link](https://github.com/ayazmirza54/text-code-util.aiprod)